RanwanWu/PCNet/README.md

 * **Testing the PCNet**

-Please download the trained weights from [here](https://pan.baidu.com/s/1oo86hczZ_hB2uP9-u5L8HA) and then:
+Please download the trained weights from [here](https://pan.baidu.com/s/1oo86hczZ_hB2uP9-u5L8HA) and put it to pre folder.
+Then:

     run python Test.py